-If you live near any trees you may have this problem, leaves can blow around your yard, on your roof, and fall right into your chimney, something else that can cause leaves or twigs to get into your chimney are birds they are constantly looking for new places to nest and commonly they choose a chimney because it is warm and gives them protection from the elements.
+If you live near any trees you may have this problem, leaves can blow around your yard, on your roof, and fall right into your chimney, something else that can cause leaves or twigs to get into your chimney is birds they are constantly looking for new places to nest and commonly they choose a chimney because it is warm and gives them protection from the elements.

 So if leaves and twigs get inside your chimney they will start to decompose and rot, and make a terrible earthy odor.

 The solution is number one make sure you have no tree branches near the top of your chimney that could fall inside and cause a blockage and start to smell.

 The second idea is simple too and very effective, if you don’t have a chimney cap, buy one that’s the best fix for this problem, but don’t just buy any chimney cap buy one that is stainless steel and has a mesh screen on it to stop any birds or animals from getting inside your chimney.

 Third, you can have your chimney cleaned and inspected by a professional chimney sweep, remember when they come to clean your fireplace ask them to make sure that nothing is left above the damper, that’s where most leaves and twigs will collect.

 3. Can fireplace ash make my house smell?

 Fireplace ashes can definitely make your house smell, depending on the type of wood you are burning or if moisture has gotten into your firebox causing it to have a musty smell, for the most part, ashes are not a big problem for most people.